ritesh404/kudojs/docs/identity.md

 ### Identity.toString()

-Get a stringified version of the Identity
+Returns a stringified version of the Identity.

 ---

 ### Examples

-** TODO: Add some examples **
+**TODO: Add some examples**